nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 MergeMap is an operator that maps the values emitted from an observable to a different observable.

 ___
 Pretty ~~similar~~ identical so far, right?
 There _are_ differences, but I'll save those for later.
-Let's first pick appart this definition and then move to the differences.
+Let's first pick apart this definition and then move to the differences.

-#### SwitchMap & MergMap
+#### SwitchMap & MergeMap
-SwitchMap _and_ MergeMap are operators that maps the values emitted from an observable to a different observable.
+SwitchMap _and_ MergeMap are operators that map the values emitted from an observable to a different observable.

-To start, let's break apart SwitchMap and MergeMap into the indiviuals **verbs** that make them up:
+To start, let's break apart SwitchMap and MergeMap into the individual **verbs** that make them up:

 | Verb     | What it does  |